timovolkmer/svkit5-app-template/README.md

 ```

 ### Run prepare & prisma generate:
-First you must generate required config files (e.g. .svelte-kit/tsconfig.json)by running npm prepare before you can run prisma generate to generate the prisma client.
+First you must generate required config files (e.g. .svelte-kit/tsconfig.json - see: https://github.com/prisma/prisma/issues/28709) by running npm prepare before you can run prisma generate to generate the prisma client.
 Afterwards you can migrate your database schema:
 ```
 npm prepare
 npx prisma generate